IBM/ibm-cloud-devops/Jenkins-Pipeline-Support.md

 3. `IBM_CLOUD_DEVOPS_APP_NAME` - the name of your application
 4. `IBM_CLOUD_DEVOPS_TOOLCHAIN_ID` - the toolchain id that you are using, you can get the toolchain id from the url after the toolchain is created. e.g https://console.ng.bluemix.net/devops/toolchains/TOOLCHAIN_ID.

-Here is an example to use it in the Jenkinsfile
+Here is an example to use it in the Jenkinsfile (a.k.a Declarative Pipeline)

 ```
 environment {